-The eight web design trends that are important for 2017
+The eight web design trends that are important for 2018

-Which web design trends should you especially pay attention to in 2017?
+Which web design trends should you especially pay attention to in 2018?
 In the last 20 years, web design has undergone a rapid development, which has been characterized by technological advances and countless new design options.
 Back then, web design trends lasted a long time, but nowadays they barely have time to fully unfold.
 What has stayed the same though, is the need for user-friendliness and high informational content, and especially now that more and more people are online.

 Modern web design: (Mobile) adaptation with technical innovations

 In contrast to mobile sites, which are separately set up with a template and managed differently than traditional websites, new or changed content on a responsive website only needs to be entered one time.

-Eight trends which will dominate web design in 2017
+Eight trends which will dominate web design in 2018

-1. Use established layout forms
+Trend 1: Use established layout forms

 Since a good and well thought-out layout will quickly be copied, you see this happening often when it comes to web design trends.
 The user interfaces of many websites and web apps are based on tried-and-tested practices when it comes to the design and structure of content.
 Here, the layout always influences the user friendliness of a website.
 Basically, you can’t go wrong with a well-organized website interface.
 You can get presentation ideas from long-established websites or from blog designs on smaller websites.
-Two layout trends which are more recent will make their way onto many graphical user interfaces in 2017.
+Two layout trends which are more recent will make their way onto many graphical user interfaces in 2018.

 One phenomenon has developed so fast that many users already see it as in integral part of the menu presentation: the small menu button, known as the 'hamburger button'.
 Initially, it was mainly used for drop-down menus on mobile websites and apps.
 In the meantime, the sign has been used as the menu button on many desktop versions.
 It looks similar to a layered hamburger and is illustrated using the mathematical symbol '≡', which actually means 'identical'.

+The second, more recent web design trend affects how content is presented.
+Card layouts (also known as 'card-based design') are being used more and more frequently.
+Here, text and/or image-based content or 'call to action' buttons are presented in several boxes that are distributed over the user interface.
 This offers several advantages: in addition to the many ways it enables a website to be clearly and visually presented, the card layout is also advantageous from a pragmatic point of view: since the individual boxes or cards act as containers for web content, they can be easily moved within the website design grid.
 Redistributing site content is made a lot easier with a responsive web layout.
 The card layout became especially popular mainly through various image platforms such as Pinterest or web design platforms like Dribbble.

-An old friend returns to the list of web design trends to look out for in 2017: Infinite scrolling allows website visitors to access new content simply by scrolling instead of clicking.
-When the end of a paragraph or set of information is reached, the next portion of a page’s content is automatically accessed, thereby creating a seamless transition between text and multimedia elements.
+Infinite Scrolling: Infinite scrolling enables website visitors to discover new content by scrolling, rather than clicking.
+When the end of a section has been reached, the next part is automatically shown.
 Social networks, like Facebook or Instagram, have long since employed this method to present their users with content that is as uncomplicated as possible.
-Infinite scrolling has also been a common tool used in blogs for some time now and is sure to play a large role in 2017 and beyond.
+'Infinite scrolling' has also been a common tool used in blogs for some time now and is sure to play a large role in the future.

 - Individual URL for every subpage